adamd3/adamd3.github.io/content/posts/dockerimages/dockerimages.md

 The problem of reproducibility has come more sharply into focus as science consists increasingly of analyses of large-scale data sets.
 In the short history of the field of Bioinformatics, it has been common practice for pipelines to be constructed as large, indecipherable and sparsely documented shell scripts.

 Enter workflow managers and Docker.
 My preference in this regard has been to use the [Nextflow](https://www.nextflow.io/) framework, which allows seemless integration of software containers.
 To build a Docker container image for a NextFlow pipeline, we simply create a `Dockerfile` in the project's main directory.
 This file contains the instructions that Docker will use to build the image required to run the pipeline; everything from the base distribution used to the software and packages required.
-Below is an example Dockerfile that I constructed for the [StrainSeq pipeline](https://github.com/adamd3/StrainSeq/).
+Below is an example Dockerfile that I constructed for the [OrthoQuant pipeline](https://github.com/adamd3/OrthoQuant/).
 OpenSource have an excellent set of tips [here](https://opensource.com/article/20/5/optimize-container-builds) for optimising container builds.
 You can also find best practices for the formatting of the Dockerfile file [on the Docker website](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).

 ```dockerfile
 FROM ubuntu:22.04